 The big question is what we are eating, fruits / foods or some weird sounding chemical compounds?
 Can we sue the company in India after consuming its toxic food products ?
 Unless some stringent food safety measures are taken, the only resolve remains now is to grow your own veggies or fruits.
 At least you will know what you are consuming.

-So when Lalbagh in Bangalore declare that they are organizing a fruit mela to promote jack fruit and mangoes, I rushed there and picked a box of carbide free mangoes.
+So when Lalbagh in Bangalore declare that they are organizing a fruit mela to promote jack fruit and mangoes, I rushed there and picked up a box of carbide free mangoes.
 Labels are written clearly and well-marked on the boxes, FSSAI approved but am still skeptical.
 Mangoes are real Alphonso (well there are cases of fake Alphonso too) being judged by my Mumbaikar husband, sweet and the skins are evenly yellowed without any patches of green.

 For this recipe, you will need sweet and ripe mangoes of good quality like Alphonso or Kesar.
 Some like to combine it with apples and papaya too, with raisins, nuts and candied fruits, this sweet and hot mango chutney will make your summer lunches ravishingly flavorful.